gentlee/gentlee.github.io/articles/2025-02-24-oop/en.md

 // Deserialization from JSON.
 const parsedUser: User = JSON.parse(userJson)

+// Shallow comparison (function from 3rd-party library). const areShallowEqual = shallowEqual(x, y)

+// Deep comparison (function from 3rd-party library). const areDeepEqual = deepEqual(x, y)
 ```

-In OOP languages, it is often necessary to implement serialization and cloning functions in each individual class, which affects both the development speed and the bug-proneness of the code.
+In OOP languages, it is often necessary to implement serialization, copying and comparing functions in each individual class, which affects both the development speed and the bug-proneness of the code.

 #### Working with Arrays